couchbaselabs/tuqtng/tutorial/content/slide-1.md

+## Section 1.
+N1QL Basics
-## Welcome!
+Welcome!

-This tutorial walks you through the basics of using N1QL.
+N1QL ("nickel") is the query language from Couchbase.
+N1QL aims to meet the query needs of distributed document-oriented databases.
+This document specifies the syntax and semantics of the SELECT statement in N1QL.

+N1QL stands for Non-1st Query Language.
+The name reflects the fact that the Couchbase document-oriented data model is based on Non-1st Normal Form (N1NF).

 On the right hand side you see a query editor.
-All of the queries in this tutorial will be against a bucket named "tutorial".

 Go ahead, run your first query now!